studio1804/empathetic/README.md

-# Empathetic - AI Testing Framework
+# Empathetic - Human-Centered AI Evaluation Framework

 Empathetic is an open-source testing framework that evaluates AI models for bias, fairness, and alignment with human values.
 Built with affected communities, it provides comprehensive test suites, simple CLI tools, and actionable